Picovoice/porcupine/demo/ios/README.md

 The demo allows you to select any of our built-in keywords for detection.
 Press start and say the selected keyword.

-## Running the On-Device Unit Tests

-Open `PorcupineForegroundAppDemo.xcworkspace` with XCode and run the tests with `Product > Test`.